I’d never even heard of Balneotherapy…

 Anybody looking for clean bath bombs will be happy to know that many great companies on the market today are producing organic bath bombs.
 They’re great if you don’t have the time to make your own bath bombs and also great to give to friends and family as gifts.
 Next birthday or holiday, buy someone you love this book and a bath bomb or two and watch their eyes light up.
 The bath bombs I recommend can be found on the resources page of my website… (p.
 82)

-I always thought that bath bombs were a silly girly thing but now I’m very interested in dropping one in the next bath I take!
 It’s a short, fact-filled book and that’s a little easier read than the author’s previous titles.